Yangsy56302/yangsy56302.github.io/adofai/cursed/string/Jack-O_hedgehog.md

 ---

 [**Can you use just any number as the ∆BPM for tempo changing curses?
-I know that they usually use values that start with the "±" symbol to indicate that it can be positive or negative but can you have the ∆BPM be only positive or only negative?
+I know that they usually use values that start with the `±` symbol to indicate that it can be positive or negative but can you have the ∆BPM be only positive or only negative?
-like, can `"11-X"` cause ALL twirls to change the tempo by -5 if ∆BPM = -5 instead of ±5 ?**](https://www.youtube.com/watch?v=ycYemC-VF8Y&lc=UgzoRmXCOCm84pfkwdp4AaABAg)
+like, can `"11-X"` cause ALL twirls to change the tempo by -5 if `∆BPM = -5` instead of ±5 ?**](https://www.youtube.com/watch?v=ycYemC-VF8Y&lc=UgzoRmXCOCm84pfkwdp4AaABAg)

 ---

 [**I wonder how fast a speed changing tile has to be to have a visible icon**](https://www.youtube.com/watch?v=n-SS0MDip4Y&lc=UgzL87q0h_pCGDiycp14AaABAg)

-maybe 10% ? not sure :/
+maybe `10%` ? not sure :/

 ---